Techtonica/curriculum/data-structures/hash-tables.md

 Compare implementations of bucket collisions with a peer.
 Brainstorm different data structures one can use for implementing buckets.
 Code review others' hash table implementations: Are clear parameter and method names used?
 Is the code DRY?
 Compare hashing algorithm choices with a peer.

 ### Check for Understanding
-- What is the difference between a hash map and a hash table?
-The two terms are often used interchangeably.
 - Explain how a hash table uses hashing.
 - What is a real-world use case for a hash table?
 What are the advantages?